-On the Application Details page, view the instance deployment information.
-When the instance version is V2 and the status of all instances is Running, the release is successful.
+On the application details page, view the instance deployment information.
+If the instance version becomes V2 and all instances are in the Running state, the release is successful.

 Roll back an application

-During a batch release, if at least one application instance is not upgraded to the new version, the release is considered in progress.
-When monitoring an upgrade, if you notice that any application instance in the first batch stops responding, you can go to the Change Details page and click Roll Back Immediately to roll back the released instance to the previous service package and configuration.
+During a phased release, if the application is not upgraded to the new version on one or more instances, the release is not complete.
+When you upgrade an application, if an application instance in the first phase stops responding, you can go to the Change Details page and click Roll Back Immediately to roll back the released instances to the previous service pack and configuration.

-- Exceptions such as unavailable deployment package or health check failure may lead to failures of application upgrades.
+- Exceptions such as unavailable deployment packages or health check failures may lead to failures of application upgrades.
 The current application changes are automatically terminated and the application is rolled back.

-- During the upgrade, the maximum timeout period for a single batch is 30 minutes.
-If the change process is suspended due to timeout, you must go to the Change Details page to manually terminate the release process and roll back the application.
+- During the upgrade, the maximum time-out period for a single phase is 30 minutes.
+If the change process is suspended due to a time-out, you must go to the Change Details page to terminate the release and roll back the application.